statisticalmechanic/statisticalmechanic.github.io/_pages/cv.md

 ======
 * B.S. in Physics, Indian Institute of Science Education and Research Pune, 2014-2019
 * M.S. in Physics, Indian Institute of Science Education and Research Pune, 2014-2019
-* Ph.D in Physics, Indian Institute of Science Education and Research Pune, 2019-2024 (expected)
+* PhD in Physics, Indian Institute of Science Education and Research Pune, 2019-2024 (expected)

 Publications
 ======